Baked Salmon with Maple Mustard Glaze (5 ingredient recipe)

 Fun Fact: This recipe is gluten-free, paleo, and grain-free.
 If you care about any of those things.
 It’s also just plain delicious.

 It’s seriously so easy, you guys!
 First off, I always give my salmon a quick rinse under cold water.
 It freshens it up a little and makes sure all the loose scales are rinsed off.

 Next, you want to pat the salmon filet dry and place it skin side down on a baking sheet.
 Top it with this glaze, or anything else you’d like to season it with.
-All that’s left to do after that is to throw it in the oven and bake it!
+(Be sure to try baked Parmesan and almond crusted salmon!).
+All that’s left to do after that is to throw the salmon in the oven and bake it!

 More fantastic salmon recipes:

 - Slow Roasted Salmon — meltingly tender every time1